bsundman/Yosembiance/README.md

 Yosembiance
 ===========
-A Unity theme inspired by OSX Yosemite based on Radiance.
+A Unity theme inspired by OSX Yosemite based on Ambiance.

 Changelog